dva81/dva81.github.io/_posts/2024-06-07-deploy-Power-platform-solutions.md

 # Azure DevOps : Easily deploy a Power platform solution

-I have been an Azure DevOps enthousiast for years.
+I have been an Azure DevOps enthusiast for years.
 The ease of use and flexibility of the platform are super.
 In this article I am sharing my not-so-complex take on deploying a Power Platform Solution across environments.
 I will explain how to use a repo, build pipeline and release to different environments.

 ## Repos